IhmeGroup/DG-MPI/src/others/README.md

          make install
          ```
          - Then when you go to use CMake with Kokkos you can either give the direct path to the new cmake command when executing the cmake command for Kokkos above or change your default CMake to the newly installed version (by changing the paths / unloading the module for CMake).

+## Some tips:
+On occasion it was noted that the `kokkos-kernels` build fails with an error of `Permission Denied` specifically in the GPU build of the code.
+Ways of dealing with this include trying to build again (sometimes it just works) or I have had success by doing the following:
+- `cd ../../build_gpu/externals/kokkos-kernels`
+- `make install`
+For some reason this tends to work, although it is slow.
+This should be revisited at a future date to figure out why the build is not consistent.